Respiratory Care Practitioner

 Do I have to take a TEAS exam?

 Yes, the most recent version of the Test of Essential Academic Skill (TEAS 7) exam with in-person proctoring is required as part of the application.
 It cannot be waived.
 The minimum accepted score is a 62%.
 Test results are valid until a new version of the exam is released.
-Candidates may take the exam three times in a 12-month period with at least 30 days between attempts.
+Candidates may take the exam three times within an academic year (July 1 to June 30) with at least 30 days between attempts.
 Failure to cancel a testing appointment will count as an attempt.
 A study guide and other online resources can help you prepare for the test.
 Refer to Testing Services for more information.

 Where will clinical rotations take place?

-Currently, the Respiratory Care Program has affiliation and approval for clinical rotations at Kingman Regional Medical Center (KRMC), Western Arizona Regional Medical Center (WARMC), and Havasu Regional Medical Center (HRMC).
+Currently, the Respiratory Care Program has affiliation and approval for clinical rotations at Kingman Regional Medical Center (KRMC), Western Arizona Regional Medical Center (WARMC), Havasu Regional Medical Center (HRMC), Valley View Medical Center (VVMC) and Flagstaff Medical Center (FMC).